sarahroserobinson/aws-deployment/README.md

 #### Continual Learning
-* Exploring Technologies: Our project involved using Docker and Kubernetes for container orchestration and EKS for managing Kubernetes on AWS, along with Helm charts for streamlined Kubernetes management.
-We explored CircleCI for Continuous Integration, and Argo CD for Continuous Deployment.
-Furthermore, we experiemented with alternative technologies like Jenkins, a renowned automation server, to compare its CI capabilities with those of CircleCI.
-We also delved into Pulumi, an infrastructure as code tool that uses familiar programming languages, to understand its advantages and contrasts with Terraform.
+* Our project leveraged Docker, Kubernetes, and EKS on AWS, utilizing Helm charts for streamlined management.
+We explored CircleCI for Continuous Integration, Argo CD for Continuous Deployment, and compared Jenkins with CircleCI.
+Additionally, we experimented with Pulumi, an infrastructure as code tool, to assess its benefits and distinctions from Terraform.

 ## Components Deployed
 Below is an overview of the key components this infrastructure deploys:

 * Virtual Private Cloud (VPC): Established a secure and isolated network environment within AWS.